Literature Studies booking now:

 JOINING DETAILS:

-- Please use the form below to secure your place with an initial registration deposit of £60.00.
-Once you have registered we will then send you details for payment of the balance owing (£500.00) to complete your booking by bank transfer.
+- The cost of the study is £600.
+Please use the form below to secure your place with an initial registration deposit of £60.00.
+Once you have registered we will then send you details for payment of the balance owing (£540.00) to complete your booking by bank transfer.

 - Facilitated by Toby Brothers and Sarah Snoxall